ITfoxtec/FoxIDs/docs/auth-method-howto-oidc-signicat.md

-﻿# Connect Signicat with OpenID Connect authentication method
+﻿# Connect Signicat as authentication method

 FoxIDs can be connected to Signicat with OpenID Connect and thereby authenticating end users with MitID and all other credentials supported by Signicat.